Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 /clustering/data-planes Admin API endpoint.

 This is to prevent the cluster data plane table from growing indefinitely.
 The default is set to 14 days.
-That is, if CP haven't heard from a DP for 14 days, its entry will be removed.
+That is, if CP hasn't heard from a DP for 14 days, its entry will be removed.

 **Default:** `1209600`